Brisbane Roar FC: Sponsors

 in July 2018 Roar announced Australian company ActronAir as principal partner, with the company logo to be displayed on the front of the men's shirt as well as feature on the women's team shirts.
 The value of the two-year deal was undisclosed.

 Commercial painting company BBC Painting was later signed as Platinum Partner and back-of-shirt sponsor for the 2019 season.

+in July 2023, the architectural design and construction company Outkast (not to be confused with Atlanta rap duo OutKast) signed a 3-year deal as major sponsor.

 Stadium and facilities

+Roar Men's Team traditional home is the 52,500-capacity Lang Park stadium in Milton although the club has played home A League Men fixtures at five different grounds in its history.